Everybody Loves My Inexpensive, Furry Phone Case

 Yes, I find this piece of fur-covered plastic aesthetically pleasing, but what good is a phone case if it doesn’t safeguard your device from careless falls on the sidewalk?
 Here’s where the excessive furriness comes into play: It envelopes your phone in a cushion of shatter-proof fuzz.
 I’ve dropped my phone more times than I care to admit, yet my dependable furry case has left it unscathed.

 If the color pink feels like too much, a vibrant shade of lilac is also available.
-Oh, and did I mention both versions are currently on sale?
+Oh, and did I mention it’s also currently on sale?